jrathert/AoC2024/LEARNINGS.md

   not need the code I wrote. ;-)
 - Brute force works.

+## Day 21

+ - `for x in` suck, coming from Python, and usually meaning `for x of`
+ - You can finish a day successfully without having understood and really intellectually solved one of the key questions

+## Day 22

+- `reduce` is not super effective creating sets
+- Still `for x in` might be useful from time to time

 ## Day 21-25

 - ... the best is yet to come?